qbzzt/etherdocs/startingout/readme.md

 Solidity contracts are backend constructs.
 For users to be able to use [a decentralized application (dapp)](https://www.coindesk.com/learn/ethereum-101/what-is-a-decentralized-application-dapp) they need a front end they could access, typically provided by a web server.

+You can see a user interface for Counter using the Kovan network [here](https://qbzzt.github.io/ethereum/counter.html).

 ### Contract Information

 To access the contract we need two pieces of information: